Cost of Living in Finland in 2025 (Helsinki, Tampere, Turku etc.)

 Other costs in Finland

-Lastly, let’s be realistic and take a look upon some other costs that you will definitely come upon in Finland, no matter how frugal you are.
+Lastly, let’s take a look at some other expenses that you will probably come upon in Finland, no matter how frugal you are.
+Here are some of these expenses:

 - €16.00 for one cinema ticket per adult